Harold Pritchett: Organizing the IWA

 Following their decision to affiliate with the CIO, the Federation of Woodworkers became known as the International Woodworkers of America, and Pritchett was elected the first president.
 In the early years, Pritchett and other lumber workers found themselves embroiled in a power struggle.
 Violent clashes erupted as the Carpenters and Joiners sought to boycott all products made by IWA members and block production at IWA-controlled mills.
 Pritchett also found his control of the union challenged by Al Hartung of the Columbia River District Council (CDRC), who formed a conservative faction within the union known as the Opposition Bloc.
 Pritchett was able to maintain his control of the union, though the accusations made against him of communist infiltration would ultimately bring about his downfall.

 As leader of the IWA, Pritchett embraced the CIO's slogan of "organize the unorganized," and the IWA experienced substantial growth.
 Membership expanded out of the Pacific Northwest to California, the Midwest, and the American South.
 The IWA also became extremely powerful in Canada.
-In the late 1930's, Pritchett went on a series of tours as part of the CIO's campaign to organize the Deep South and made speeches to crowds of both Black and white workers.
+In the late 1930s, Pritchett went on a series of tours as part of the CIO's campaign to organize the Deep South and made speeches to crowds of both Black and white workers.